baronnotario/craft_beer_recommendation/README.md

 #### It has been wanted to make a webservice application using either Flask or Werkzeug to visualize the drop down lists of the 3 engines it have been made which have this application and show the prediction results.

-#### Maybe an improvement would be to segment the dataset by styles to make micro recommender engines only for the most popular/had styles
+#### Maybe an improvement would be to segment the dataset by styles to make recommender engines only for the most popular/rated styles, as well as iterating over other structures.

 #### All of them are a matter of time.